 Look here.
 It isn’t enough just to put out a page about your company and a page about all your products.
 It is insufficient to have some pictures of your products in your product pages and pray that new customers will love the pictures, and start clicking to buy them.
 My own principal and suppliers have their own websites.
 But, sadly, they only ranked for their own company name.

 If you want your brand to rank well, your team have better make sure that your brand has a unique name.
 For example, if you are selling baking powder, make sure you don’t name them like Omega or Riser.
 Either you will be competing with a damn famous watch or you will foolishly get your brand beaten up by a dictionary meaning of a piece of equipment, called raiser!

 Incorporate a blog as part of your website ecosystem, an important part that is.
-An active blog will ensure fresh contents added into your website, and this is good for SEO.
-If you are in the fertilizer business, blog about everything about your merchandise, planting etc. In time to come, your blog will be the strongest pillar holding up your website against your competitor in the first page of Google.
-Once you decide to have a blog, make sure you have somebody to add relevant post into the blog on regular basis, for at least two years!
+An active blog will ensure fresh contents added to your website, and this is good for SEO.
+If you are in the fertilizer business, blog about everything about your merchandise, planting, etc. In time to come, your blog will be the strongest pillar holding up your website against your competitor in the first page of Google.
+Once you decide to have a blog, make sure you have somebody to add a relevant post into the blog on a regular basis, for at least two years!

 4. Interaction With Your Customers

 Before you think of implementing the latest state of the art chatbot into your website, know this, a blog by itself is a medium of interaction.
 Make use of email marketing and social media platforms like Linkedin and Facebook to get to know your customers.
 Let them know the real people working behind the scene of your products via tools like Facebook Live.